Social Mission Metrics Initiative

 Representation of traditionally underrepresented minorities in academic leadership.

-The existence of, relative size of, and efficacy of pipeline programs aimed to increase the number of underrepresented minorities who enter the health professions.
+The existence of, relative size of, and efficacy of pathway programs aimed to increase the number of underrepresented minorities who enter the health professions.

 Student Training in Social Mission